 If we make you an offer, it will be for a full degree course.
 This means that as long as you pass the foundation, you will seamlessly progress to the rest of your degree, without needing to reapply.
 Depending on your course you may need to achieve a specific grade, for example a pass at 60%.

-If you are an international student please refer to our tuition fee costs.
+Please refer to our tuition fee costs.

 Yes, accommodation is available, both on and off campus.
 The Accommodation Team at ARU College can help you find the right accommodation to suit your needs.
 Find out more about accommodation and apply.